Imran series characters: Captain Jaafri and Sergeant Nashad

 Captain Jaafari and Sargeant Nashad are incompetent Secret Service agents.
 They were expelled from the Service due to negligence on duty in "Darindon ki Basti", Alphonse (Alphonse).

 Other main characters

 Karam Rahman (Rehman Sahib)

 Karam Rahman (Fazal Rahman) is the father of Ali Imran who is Director-General of the Central Intelligence Bureau (CIB).
 He is a very strict person both at home and in the office.

 Amma Bi

 Imran's mother, Amma Bi, is an eastern style housewife.
 She is a casualty of the severe idea of her better half, Rahman Sahib.
 She doesn't need Imran to go out, yet is powerless to do anything as a result of her better half.
 At whatever point Imran visits her, she beats him with her shoes.

-Surya
+Suraiya

 Imran's younger sister Surya is blessed with the strict nature of her father.
 She is also fed up with Imran's unserious behavior and lets no opportunity slide to show her anger towards her brother.